 The course is concerned with the theory and practice of systematic identification of organic compounds based on their physical and chemical properties.
-The application of modern instrumental methods (ir, uv, gc/ms. And nmr spectroscopy) of analysis discussed.
-Prerequisites: CH 223, CH 224, CH 301, and CH 302.
-Corequisite: CH 427.
+The application of modern instrumental methods (ir, uv, gc/ms. And nmr spectroscopy) of analysis is discussed.
+Prerequisite(s): CH 223, CH 224, CH 301, and CH 302.